taikutaiku

 CLI reference

 The taiku CLI creates collaborative terminal sessions, manages authentication, exposes tunnels, and configures filesystem sandboxing.
-This page is a pure reference for every command and option.
+This page is a reference for the main commands and options.
 For real-world usage patterns, see Scenarios and Common Workflows.

 taiku